poooi/plugin-navy-album/docs/maintenance.md

 `stack build && stack exec -- demo build-remodel-useitem-consumption` should get this computed correctly, but it'll require an extra tool set as `REMODEL_COST_CALCULATOR` environment variable.

+## debuff info

+Not critical, this just saves user some time by avoiding probing known info.

+Don't run this when an event is only partially implemented for the obvious reason.

+See comment of `NavyAlbum.populateDebuffInfo` in `store/action-creator.es`.
+Use resulting content to replace `assets/default-debuff-info.json`